 Makes 16 large cookies

 - 1 1/2 cups maple sugar or brown sugar

 - 2 Tbsp ground flax seed mixed

 - 1 tsp baking soda

 - In a large mixing bowl, mix together the coconut oil, and sugar until well blended.
-Add flax eggs, vanilla, and beat until well combined (the mixture will become very thick).
+Mix the flax seeds with the water, then add them to the oil and sugar mixture.
+Then the spices and vanilla, and mix until well combined (the mixture will become very thick).

-- Mix in the flour, soda, spices and sea salt until well blended.
-Mix in the oats until well combined, then add coconut, carrots, and walnuts and mix until evenly distributed throughout the dough.
+- Mix in the salt, soda,baking powder, and flour until well blended.
+Mix in the oats until well combined, then add carrots, cranberries and pecans and mix until evenly distributed throughout the dough.

 - Heat the oven to 350 degrees with the rack set at the middle position.
 Line 2 baking sheets with parchment paper.